OxfordCMS/OCMS-blog/_posts/bioinformatics/2020-06-02-Template-Post.md

 * `bioinformatics`
 * `training`

+The markdown code used to generate this template post can be found at the bottom of this post. [mdpost](#mdpost)
 ## Section Title

 Add any sections and text.
 Generally, lab report style of Intro, Objective, Methods, Results/Discussion Conclusion works well.
 Keep in mind that this is an outward facing platform, where readers are likely current and prospective client/collaborators.
 We will try to keep content targeted to a generic scientific audience.